Hilbert's $19^{\text{th}}$ problem revisited: Solution in Two Dimensions

 in $\mathbb{R}^2$, where the eigenvalues of the coefficient matrix are in $[\lambda,\,\lambda^{-1}]$ for some $\lambda > 0$.
 Then the eigenvalues of $D^2w$ have opposite sign and comparable absolute value, i.e.

 The map $\nabla w$ is thus a quasi-conformal map, a generalization of a holomorphic map that infinitesimally takes disks to ellipses with bounded eccentricity.
 Such maps are well-studied, and satisfy interior $C^{\alpha}$ estimates, implying interior $C^{1,\,\alpha}$ regularity for solutions to such equations in two dimensions (see \cite{GT} Ch.
 12).
 In higher dimensions, this result is false.
-Safonov \cite{Saf} constructed examples of nonlinear (viscosity) solutions to linear uniformly elliptic equations in non-divergence form in $\mathbb{R}^3$ that are homogeneous of degree $\alpha$, for each $\alpha \in (0,\,1)$.
+In \cite{Saf} Safonov constructed, for each $\alpha \in (0,\,1)$, functions on $\mathbb{R}^3$ that are homogeneous of degree $\alpha$ and solve (in the viscosity sense) linear uniformly elliptic equations in non-divergence form.
 It is not a coincidence that such examples were not constructed with $\alpha = 1$, and we will revisit this in a later section. \end{rem}